dbs-leipzig/gradoop/README.md

 ### gradoop-core

-The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink.
-The persistent representation of the EPGM is also contained in gradoop-core and together with its mapping to Apache HBase.
+The main contents of that module are the EPGM data model and a corresponding POJO implementation which is used in Flink&trade;.
+The persistent representation of the EPGM is also contained in gradoop-core and together with its mapping to HBase&trade;.

 ### gradoop-flink

 This module contains reference implementations of the EPGM operators.
-The concepts of the EPGM are mapped to Flink DataSets and processed using Flink operators.
+The EPGM is mapped to Flink&trade; DataSets while the operators are implemented using DataSet transformations.

 ### gradoop-algorithms